 Now that we have that covered, whether you’re simply browsing for some ideas that might boost up morale or if you’re putting down the final details for your HR strategy, here are 15 activities ideas that you should try!
 If you’re short on time or if you prefer to have it all in a pdf, download the free eBook and go over it when you have more time to design and implement these employee engagement activities.

 1. Involve employees in your business planning process

 Every 6 months, or even quarterly, present the most important issues in your company and the actions made to address those issues.
 Involve your team in planning ahead, assessing opportunities and coming up with improvement ideas for your business strategy.

 By promoting transparency and offering them a strategic insight into how the company is being managed, you’ll foster loyalty and you’ll also have a prepared leadership pipeline.

 One of the biggest costs of a high employee turnover rate is the loss of essential information.
 A knowledge sharing system helps you avoid that cost, to some extent, and it’s also a great engagement driver for newcomers.

-You can have a mentorship program, pairing experienced employees with newly hired ones.
+You can have a mentorship program, pairing experienced employees with newly hired ones or use communication software.
 Create a learning program template that they should follow, giving them enough space to test their own learning methods.
 Give them a timeframe, a set of objectives and let the relationship unfold on its own.